 Neither Counselling nor Psychotherapy is the panacea to all difficulties – but the opportunity of a space in which to reflect can be invaluable.

 It is important that you find the right counsellor.
-I am always happy to talk by phone or email, to offer a bit more of a sense of who I am and how I work, before deciding whether to make a first appointment, alternatively you may just wish to take the plunge and arrange an initial appointment to assess if you wish to continue.
+I am always happy to talk by phone or email, to offer a bit more of a sense of who I am and how I work, before deciding whether to make a first appointment.
+Alternatively you may just wish to take the plunge and arrange an initial appointment.

 Training, qualifications & experience